 This violence shows no signs of abating.
 In 2017, Mexico recorded over 25,000 homicides, the highest number for two decades.
 Attacks on journalists and human rights defenders have increased sharply across the country, while more than half of Mexico’s disappeared were reported missing in the past six years alone.
 Torture in Mexico, the UN has repeatedly stated, remains a routine and “generalized” practice at both the state and federal level.

 But amid the grim statistics, and with a presidential election on the horizon, Mexican and international civil society groups continue to look for a way forward.
-This week sees the launch of Corruption That Kills: Why Mexico Needs an International Mechanism to Combat Impunity, a report by my colleagues at the Open Society Justice Initiative, together with eight Mexican human rights and anticorruption groups, which examines credible evidence of collusion between certain public officials and members of the Zetas drug cartel between 2009 and 2012.
+This week sees the launch of Corruption That Kills: Why Mexico Needs an International Mechanism to Combat Impunity, a report by my colleagues at the Open Society Justice Initiative, together with eight Mexican human rights and anticorruption groups, that examines credible evidence of collusion between certain public officials and members of the Zetas drug cartel between 2009 and 2012.

 The report looks in detail at two of the most brutal episodes perpetrated during this period: the killing of approximately 300 men, women, and children in the municipality of Allende and nearby towns; and the disappearance and murder of an estimated 150 persons within the Piedras Negras prison.
 It highlights the failure of authorities to properly investigate and prosecute these crimes and concludes that this failure is intimately connected to endemic corruption.